Zywave/booster/src/_areas/design-system/components/notifiers.md

 ![Notifier information do](/images/components/notifier/do_general.svg)
 <docs-do>

-Use a notifier to give the user general information, such as notifying the user of a document ready for review.
+Use a Notifier to give the user general information, such as notifying the user of a document ready for review.
 </docs-do>
 </div>